Ethiopian Airlines flight bound for Nairobi crashes with 157 on board

 ADDIS ABABA, Ethiopia — Ethiopian Airlines flight 302 bound for Nairobi crashed Sunday with 157 people on board with no information yet on casualties.

-According to a statement from the airline, the flight took off at 8:38 a.m. and lost contact six minutes later, crashing near the city of Bishoftu about 40 miles away.
+According to a statement from the airline, the flight took off at 8:38 a.m. and lost contact six minutes later, crashing near the city of Bishoftu less than 40 miles to the southeast of Addis Ababa.

 “At this time search and rescue operations are in progress and we have no confirmed information about survivors or any possible casualties,” said a statement from the airline.
+“It is believed that there were 149 passengers and eight crew onboard the flight but we are currently confirming the details of the passenger manifest for the flight.”

+The airline set up emergency hotline numbers for families and friends of victims and changed the cover image on its Facebook page to black.

 The prime minister’s office issued a tweet expressing its “deepest condolences” to the families of those who lost people on the flight.

-The airline said the plane was a Boeing 737 800 MAX, the same model aircraft involved in the Indonesian Lion Air crash in which the plane plunged into the sea shortly after take off.
+The airline said the plane was a Boeing 737 800 Max, the same model aircraft involved in the Indonesian Lion Air crash in October in which the plane plunged into the sea shortly after take off.

+Ethiopian Airlines announced the acquisition of the brand new Max aircraft in July.

+The Max model is the newest version of Boeing’s workhorse 737 model, the world’s most popular commercial airline.

 Read more: